 o Letter of good standing from the dean of the medical school

-o Two letters of recommendation from professors of the medical school who can comment on your academic performance and character.
+o Submit two letters of recommendation from professors, academic advisors or clinical supervisors from the medical school which the student is attending, who can comment on his/her academic performance, character and interests.

 o Letter explaining the reason(s) for seeking transfer to PSMHS